bcgsc/arks/README.md

 3. Run LINKS with the XXX.tigpair_checkpoint file as input.
 To do this, the base name (-b) must be set to the same name as XXX.

-An example bash script on how to run the ARKS+LINKS pipeline can be found at: Examples/pipeline_example.sh
+An example bash script on how to run the ARKS+LINKS pipeline using the ARKS Makefile can be found at: Examples/pipeline_example.sh

-you can test your installation by following instructions at: Examples/arcs_test-demo/README.txt and compare your output to the files provided at: Examples/arcs_test-demo/output/
+you can test your installation by following instructions at: Examples/arks_test-demo/README.txt and compare your output to the files provided at: Examples/arks_test-demo/output/

 ### Citing ARKS